 Accountants, Auditors & Actuaries

-He has also been engaged in litigation involving tax schemes (Information and Communication Technology): The Innovator Litigation.
+Rick was also engaged in litigation involving tax schemes (Information & Communication) technology: The Innovator Litigation.

 Rick regularly acts in claims against construction professionals: most frequently architects and engineers, but also M&E consultants and project managers.